trinodb/trino/docs/src/main/sphinx/connector/mongodb.rst

 Requirements
 ------------

-Requirements for using the connector in a catalog to connect to a MongoDB data source are:
+To connect to a MongoDB data source, you need:

-* MongoDB 3.4 or higher
+* MongoDB 3.4 or higher.
-* Network access, by default on port 27017, from the Trino coordinator and workers to MongoDB.
+* Network access from the Trino coordinator and workers to MongoDB.
+  Port 27017 is the default port and is used in the code examples.

 Configuration
 -------------